Primary Driver vs Occasional Driver Insurance

 Insurance is known for being a complicated industry that costs average drivers a lot of money.
 One complicated and frequently underutilized aspect of insurance is the difference between primary and occasional driver insurance.

-These two different kinds of insurance are designed to give coverage to people who drive particular vehicles different amounts.
-Drivers can save by being an occasional driver with this form of coverage being a good option for students, classic car collectors, and people who own multiple vehicles.
+These two different kinds of insurance are designed to give coverage to people who drive particular vehicles at different amounts.
+Drivers can save with this form of coverage if they fall under one of these categories: students, classic car collectors, and people who own multiple vehicles.

 What Is Primary Driver Insurance

 Primary driver insurance covers either the sole driver of a vehicle or the person who drives it the most.
 Primary driver insurance generally costs more than occasional driver insurance as more use of a vehicle comes with a corresponding higher risk of a crash.
 However, primary driver insurance offers a higher level of coverage than occasional driver insurance with primary driver insurance being required for people who drive their vehicle nearly every day.